Thoughts on Generative AI, product leadership, and enterprise AI transformation

 Garbage collection: A continuous-scan discipline that surfaces content gone stale or low-value.
 The scanner flags:

-Flagged content does not auto-delete.
+Flagged content doesn’t auto-delete.
 It surfaces to a queue where a human decides: refresh, archive, or remove.
-Without this discipline, the substrate accumulates rot — and rot in the substrate compounds, because the agent replicates patterns it sees, even bad ones.
+Without this discipline, the substrate accumulates rot — and rot compounds, because the agent replicates patterns it sees, even bad ones.

 Memory is the substrate.
-It is what the agent knows.
+It’s what the agent knows.
 Everything else in a system of intelligence either reads from it (context engineering), acts on what it describes (tools), validates against what it says is true (harness), or writes back into it (learning loop).

-The four design commitments that separate a memory substrate from a database are:
+Five design commitments separate a memory substrate from a database:

-In the next post, we cover Retrieval with the Context Graph — how the agent actually traverses and queries the substrate we have built here, and how the graph pre-filters what vector search has to look at.
-For the broader context-engineering discipline including window compaction, see the ultimate guide.
+In the next post, we cover Retrieval with the Context Graph — how the agent traverses and queries the substrate we’ve built here, and how the graph pre-filters what vector search has to look at.

 No comments yet.
 Be the first to comment!